 The project examines the Polish diaspora in Harbin in the early 20th century and the memory of this “Chinese chapter” of Polish emigration.
 The Manchurian city of Harbin, founded in 1898, was a center of Russian imperialism in China.
 The Polish community had a significant influence on its economic and cultural life.
 The project sheds light on the complex role of the Poles in this period and closes a research gap in the imperial history of Manchuria.

-Dissertation project: Mariusz Borysiewicz
+Dissertation project by: Mariusz Borysiewicz

 Project supervision: Prof. Dr. Sören Urbansky